-Energy Booster: The significant levels of iron found in black gram make it an ideal way to boost energy and increase vitality.
+The significant levels of iron found in black gram make it an ideal way to boost energy and increase vitality.
 Iron is a key element in the production of red blood cells, which can increase oxygenated blood flow to the organs and extremities, thereby increasing energy.
-Iron also prevents anemia, which is characterized by fatigue, weakness, and cognitive weakness.
+Iron also can also prevent anemia, which is characterized by fatigue, weakness, and cognitive weakness.

-Bone Mineral Density: There is a wide range of minerals found in black gram, including calcium, phosphorous, potassium, iron and magnesium, all of which play their part in maintaining bone mineral density.
+There is a wide range of minerals found in black gram, including calcium, phosphorus, potassium, iron, and magnesium, all of which play their part in maintaining bone mineral density.
 As we age, our bones begin to break down and our joints get weak, opening the door for arthritis and osteoporosis.
 However, maintaining a diet that is high in key minerals can help keep you strong and resilient against age-related disorders.

-Diabetes: Fiber is a commonly recommended food for people who are struggling with diabetes, or are at high risk for developing the disorder.
-Fiber is very effective for regulating the uptake of nutrients in the gut, and can therefore balance the levels of insulin and glucose in the blood.
-By preventing those dangerous spikes and drops in blood sugar, diabetics can live a more normal life.
+Fiber is a commonly recommended food for people who are dealing with diabetes or are at high risk of developing the disorder.
+Fiber is very effective for regulating the uptake of nutrients in the gut, and can, therefore, balance the levels of insulin and glucose in the blood.
+By preventing those dangerous spikes and drops in blood sugar levels, you can take another step towards diabetes reversal.

-Pain and Inflammation: For pain relief and inflammation throughout the body, black gram is one of the oldest and most trusted Ayurvedic remedies.
+For pain relief and inflammation throughout the body, a black gram is one of the oldest and most trusted Ayurvedic remedies.
 The combination of minerals and vitamins, in addition to boosting the metabolism and cutting down oxidative stress, can soothe irritated areas in the body.
-A decoction made with black gram, or the extract itself, can be topically applied to aching joints of painful areas for fast relief.
+A decoction made with black gram, or the extract itself, can be topically applied to aching joints or painful areas for fast relief.

-Word of Warning: One of the common complaints about black gram is that it can significantly boost the uric acid levels in your body.
-For people who suffer from kidney stones, gall stones or gout, adding more uric acid to your body might only exacerbate the calcification.
+Word of Caution: One of the common complaints about black gram is that it can significantly boost the uric acid levels in your body.
+For people who suffer from kidney stones, gallstones, or gout, adding more uric acid to your body might only exacerbate the calcification.
 As always, before you add any new “health food” to your daily or weekly regimen, speak to a medical professional or a nutritionist who can tell you what’s best.